IBM-Cloud/docs/services/ObjectStorage/os_tempurl.md

 # Creating a temporary URL {: #create-temporary-url}

-A temporary URL is a long, difficult-to-guess URL that can be used for a specified period to download objects without requiring further authentication.
+A temporary URL is a long, difficult-to-guess URL that can be used for a specified period of time to download objects without requiring further authentication or giving full access to the storage account.
 {: shortdesc}